Graduate Diploma in Lifestyle Medicine

 Lifestyle Medicine seeks to treat the causes of chronic disease, which include: poor nutrition, physical inactivity, substance abuse, stress, environmental factors, and even issues relating to identity and meaning.
 Hence, Lifestyle Medicine is broad and comprehensive in its scope.

 It is widely accepted that Lifestyle Medicine will become increasingly relied upon in the future to combat the burgeoning rise in chronic diseases.
 The Graduate Diploma course of Lifestyle Medicine is designed to equip graduates with an understanding of the various domains of Lifestyle Medicine and skills in its application.

-1. As the merits of lifestyle therapy becomes increasingly recognised there will be a need for appropriately trained professionals in General / Family practice.
+1. As the merits of lifestyle therapy become increasingly recognised there will be a need for appropriately trained professionals in General / Family practice.
 New initiatives like Shared Medical Appointments, in which Practice Nurses facilitate medical appointments for a group of patients (say with diabetes) who come together for a 90 minute consult as compared to the traditional model of a 10 minute one-on-one consult, offer an ideal opportunity to administer Lifestyle Medicine.

 2. Allied health professionals (ie. dieticians, exercise physiologists, psychologists) who would like to offer a more comprehensive service to their patients and clients will benefit from the broad skills and knowledge gained in a postgraduate degree in Lifestyle Medicine.

 3. Health Educators in corporate, community and other settings will benefit from the skills and knowledge gained in a postgraduate degree in Lifestyle Medicine.
 For example, the development of this course has been highly supported by the Health Department at the South Pacific Division of the Seventh-day Adventist church as they are seeking more people with qualifications in this area to serve as Health Directors in the various conferences of the church.